FilipZawada/Fingers.js/README.md

 Fingers.js
 ==========

-Fingers is a micro JavaScript library.
+Fingers is a proof-of-concept micro JavaScript library.
 It hacks js `+` and `-` operators to provide a nice way of adding event listeners.
 It's not using any transcompiler, just pure JavaScript, plus a `Proxy` goodness from ES6 (already supported by Chrome, Firefox).

 So, let's try: